Internship & Full-Time Offer Guidelines

 Please note, these guidelines do not prohibit firms from extending early offers.
 They are also not intended to discourage students that have clarity about their options and are ready to make a decision from accepting an offer prior to the dates outlined below.

-Internship offers extended November 11 – August 31 should remain open until September 1 the year prior to the internship start date.
+Internship offers extended November 8 – August 21 should remain open until the Friday before fall semester courses start (which in 2020 will be Friday, August 21st), the year prior to the internship start date.
 This includes internship offers resulting from one-off office visits, Summer Leadership Programs and internships.
 This timeline will enable students to evaluate all options before the start of the next recruiting cycle.

-- Summer 2016 Leadership Program Attendee (junior) receives winter or summer 2017 internship offer.
-Offer must remain open until September 1 of 2016.
+- Summer 2020 Leadership Program Attendee receives winter or summer 2021 internship offer.
+Offer must remain open until August 21, 2020.
 (Most students)

-- Following a 2016 internship (winter or summer), if the student receives a subsequent internship offer for winter or summer 2017, the offer must remain open until September 1, 2016.
+- Following a 2020 internship (winter or summer), if the student receives a subsequent internship offer for winter or summer 2021, the internship offer must remain open until August 21, 2020.

 Offers Extended from the Campus Recruiting Process (September 1 – November 10)